tomMisson/portfolioJS/README.md

 `Blog` - A gatsbyjs project which using markdown files for blog posts
 `Portfolio` - A React app as a single page site to showcase my work and projects that I am doing
-`Express API` - Developing endpoints for any hosted data that I may want to share
+`Workshops` - Developing workshop content and talk's to give in person